chef-boneyard/chef-rfc/rfc015-powershell-dsc-resources.md

 Any general implementation of Chef resources that interface with DSC in the Chef client will perform the following sequence of operations:

-1. During a Chef client run, generate a DSC configuration document representation of the configuration declared in the Chef recipe by one of the Chef resources for DSC, `dsc_resource`, `dsc_script`, or `dsc_mof`.
+1. During a Chef client run, generate a DSC configuration document representation of the configuration declared in the Chef recipe by one of the Chef resources for DSC, `dsc_resource` or `dsc_configuration`.
 This document generation requires a translation of the Chef DSL representation via the particular resource to DSC's MOF format for configuration documents.
 The DSC API with which Chef and other systems interact requires the MOF format for any communication of configuration.